wormhole-foundation/wormhole/whitepapers/0008_batch_messaging.md

 When a VAAv2 payload is parsed into a `VM2` struct, each observation is stored as bytes in the `observations` byte array.
 The `uint8(3)` version type is prepended to the bytes to specify that they are considered a VAAv3 payload.
 Each VAAv3 payload can be parsed into the existing `VM` struct with `parseVM` to ensure backwards compatibility with existing smart contract integrations.
 Since VAAv3 payloads are considered “headless” and do not contain signatures, the `Signatures[]` and `guardianSetIndex` fields are left as null in the `VM` struct.

 A parsed VAAv3 payload can then be verified by calling the existing method `verifyVM`.
-This method will check that the hash of the VAAv3 payload (hash of the `Observation`) is stored in the `verifiedHashCache` and bypass signature verification (allowing for cheap verification of individual messages).
+This method will check that the hash of the VAAv3 payload (hash of the observation) is stored in the `verifiedHashCache` and bypass signature verification (allowing for cheap verification of individual messages).
 The VAAv3 payload hash will only be stored in the `verifiedHashCache` if the caller sets the `cache` argument to `true` when verifying the associated VAAv2 payload with `verifyBatchVM`.

 At the end of a batch execution, the handler contract should call `clearBatchCache` which will clear the `verifiedHashCache` of provided hashes and reduce the gas costs associated with storing the hashes in the Wormhole contract’s state.
 A parsed VAAv3 payload will no longer be considered a verified message once its hash is removed from the `verifiedHashCache`.